Making a VM preemptible

 -

-In the configuration file, find a description of the scheduling policy of the VM you want to make preemptible:
+In the configuration file, find the section specifying the scheduling policy of the VM you want to make non-preemptible:

 scheduling_policy { preemptible = true }